 REPUBLIC OF INDONESIA

-Development Trans South-South Java Road Project
+Development of Trans South-South Java Road Project

 (IND-1012)

-Lot 3 – Jembatan – Kretek Bridge 2
+Lot 3 – Jembatan Kretek 2

-This invitation for prequalification follows the General Procurement Notice for this project that appeared in The Guardian on June 16, 2017 and Jakarta Post on May 31, 2017 and The Financial Times on August 31, 2018.
+This invitation for prequalification follows the General Procurement Notice for this project that appeared in The Guardian on June 16, 2017 and Jakarta Post on May 31, 2017.

-The Republic of Indonesia has received a Finance from the Islamic Development Bank (IsDB) toward the cost of the Development of Trans South-South Java Road Project, and it intends to apply part of the proceeds of this financing to payments under the contract for the construction of Lot 3 – Jembatan – Kretek Bridge 2.
-The The Ministry of Public Work and Housing of Indonesia intends to prequalify contractors and/or firms for construction of Lot 3 – Jembatan – Kretek Bridge 2 along 2,015 m.
+The Republic of Indonesia has received a Finance from the Islamic Development Bank (IsDB) toward the cost of the Development of Trans South-South Java Road Project, and it intends to apply part of the proceeds of this financing to payments under the contract for the construction of Lot 3 – Jembatan Kretek 2.
+The Ministry of Public Work and Housing of Indonesia intends to prequalify contractors and/or firms for construction of Lot 3 – Jembatan Kretek 2 along 2,015 m.

 Prequalification will be conducted through prequalification procedures specified in the Islamic Development Bank’s Guidelines for Procurement of Goods and Works, May 2009 and is open to all eligible international bidders, as defined in the guidelines.
 Prequalification is contingent upon meeting minimum qualification criteria that are defined in the Prequalification documents.

-Interested eligible Applicants may obtain further information from and inspect the prequalification document at the POKJA Development Trans South-South Java Road Project (address below) from 09.30 to 15.00 hours.
-A complete set of the prequalification document in English may be obtained by interested Applicants on the submission of a written request signed by the authorized representative on company letterhead (with valid mailing and email addresses) to the mailling and or email address below.
+Interested eligible Applicants may obtain further information from and inspect the prequalification document at the POKJA Development of Trans South-South Java Road Project (address below) from 09.30 to 15.00 hours.
+A complete set of the prequalification document in English may be obtained by interested Applicants on the submission of a written request signed by the authorized representative on company letterhead (with valid mailing and email addresses) to the mailing and or email address below.

-Upon receip of the appicant’s request, the prequalification documents will be emailed to the applicant and or the applicant may download the documents from a site to be provided by POKJA: https://bp2jk-diy.web.id/...
+Upon receipt of the applicant’s request, the prequalification documents will be emailed to the applicant and or the applicant may download the documents from a site to be provided by POKJA: https://bp2jk-diy.web.id/

-Applications for prequalification should be submitted in sealed envelopes, delivered to the address below on or before 10.00 WIB, September ...
-2020, and be clearly marked “Application to Prequalify for Lot 3 – Jembatan – Kretek Bridge 2, Trans South-South Java Road Project (IND-1012)”.
+Applications for prequalification should be submitted in sealed envelopes, delivered to the address below on or before 10.00 AM at local time (WIB), August 14, 2020, and be clearly marked “Application to Prequalify for Lot 3 – Jembatan Kretek 2, Trans South-South Java Road Project (IND-1012)”.

 Procurement Team (POKJA) Development of Trans South-South Java Road Project Special Region of Yogyakarta

-Attention: POKJA Pemilihan 25 – BP2JK Wilayah D. I. Yogyakarta
+Attention: Pokja Pemilihan 25 – BP2JK Wilayah D. I. Yogyakarta

 Street address: Jl.
 Laksda Adisutjipto No. 165, Yogyakarta, Special Region of Yogyakarta